 Classical Reform Judaism: take a look at Classical Reform Judaism, A Concise Profile, which I think offers an interesting counter-argument to the “Jewish peoplehood” concept in favor of an entirely religious one.

 While it’s not worth posting, there are some videos posted on YouTube where Jews debate whether Jewish identity can be cultural/secular.
-One from an atheist rabbi who says yes, and one from an atheist activist (born Jewish) who says no.
+One from an atheist rabbi who says yes, and one from an atheist activist (born Jewish) who says no. What do you think?

 Who Is A Jew?: oddly enough, Wikipedia’s article on this is quite good.
-Having said that, don’t get too hung up on “will X group accept me?”
+Having said that, please don’t get too hung up on “will X group accept me?”
 We can talk about that at our meeting.